 Data Optimization Configuration Recommendations

-Go to the Data Management Module in the DLC Console, enter the Database page, select a database to access the Data Table list page, choose the table to inspect, and proceed to Data Optimization Configuration.
+Enter the Data Management module in the DLC console, navigate to the Database page, select the database, go to the Data Table list, select the table to check, and enter Data Optimization Configuration.
+Step 2 Configuration Method

-Enter the DLC Console Data Management Module, enter the Database page, select a database and then enter the Data Table list page, click on the data table name, enter Optimized Monitoring, choose Optimization Task then select Today's Optimization, check for tasks that failed in the last three hours, if there are any, the check is not passed.
-Select the failed task, in View Details look at the Execution Results.
+Enter the Data Management module in the DLC console, navigate to the Database page, select the database, go to the Data Table list, click the data table name, enter Optimized Monitoring, select Today's Optimization under Optimization Task, and check for any failed tasks in the last three hours.
+If there are any, this check fails.
+Select the failed task and check the Execution Results in View Details.
+Step 2 Fix Method

 Note: